 Cut the aburaage into thin strips and cook in a saucepan with a little bit of water and the soy sauce and mirin for about 3 minutes and leave to the side

-Meanwhile, make the soup - bring 700ml water to the boil with the vegetable stock, the shiitake mushrooms, and salt to taste
+Meanwhile, make the soup - bring 710ml (3 cups) water to the boil with the vegetable stock, the shiitake mushrooms, and salt to taste

-Pour the noodle soup into bowls and top with the aburaage and salad greens
+Pour the noodle soup into bowls and top with the aburaage and scatter over salad greens and spring onions if desired